Citizens Police Academy

 - Use Of Force

-Space is limited to 26 registrants per 1 week camp (Two, 1-week camp sessions will run consecutively).
+- Space is limited to 26 registrants per week.
+(Two, 1-week camp sessions will run consecutively).

 Daily hours for each session will be 8:00 AM – 2:00 PM.

-This program will begin after Camp Poppasquaw concludes for the season; there will be no bus transportation offered, parents will have to arrange for transportation to and from the camp.
+This program will begin after Camp Poppasquaw concludes for the season.
+There will be no bus transportation offered, so parents will have to arrange for transportation to and from the camp.
 All camp participants must bring a lunch daily.
 All participants must bring a water bottle and snacks to eat throughout the day.

 Parents: Prior to completing the application, please take into consideration all factors that might affect your child’s non-participation, such as vaccinations, doctor’s appointments, etc. A waiting list will be created once the participation list reaches 26 registrants for each week.

 WE ENCOURAGE THOSE WHO HAVE ATTENDED IN THE PAST TO RE-APPLY AND ATTEND THIS YEAR’S CAMP.

 Camp will run daily, rain or shine on the grounds of The Quinta-Gamelin Recreation Center.

 To register, please complete the registration form at the link below:

 Session I (August 7 – 11, 2023) Registration: